 Loved the saucy cowgirl print on the bar stools and the wooden printing blocks… at £2 each I bought HBH, of course!

-Tucked away in a corner I found the Rose & Lee Vintage Living stall, which was just beautiful.
-Abundant with sparkling crystal filled with heavenly scented candles (I’m a sucker for them!), homemade perfumed soaps and quirky, hand-finished Best of British interior pieces.
+Tucked away in a corner I found the quite beautiful Rose & Lee Vintage Living stall, abundant with sparkling crystal filled with heavenly scented candles (I’m a sucker for them!), homemade perfumed soaps and quirky, hand-finished Best of British interior pieces.
 I KNEW there was a reason my inner interiors angel was whispering in my ear that I shouldn’t miss the afternoon’s event.I can see this event becoming a regular Moregeous outing 🙂